Okan1991/welldata-surveyapp-reproduction/welldata/docs/COMPONENTS.md

 # WellData Application Components

-This document provides an overview of the key components in the WellData application and explains how they interact to create a Solid-based data management system.
+This document provides an overview of the key components in the WellData application and explains how they interact to create a Solid-based preventive health data management system.

+## Introduction

+WellData is designed to enable citizens to manage their own preventive health data in a SOLID Pod, while also enabling secondary use of such data for policy makers and researchers.
+It represents a prototype implementation of a European Health Data Space focused on preventive health.

+The application is built on the Solid (Social Linked Data) platform, which provides a decentralized data storage model where users maintain control over their personal data.
+This aligns perfectly with the vision of citizen-controlled health data that can be shared across multiple health applications without duplication.

+In the future, WellData will be augmented with features such as:
+- Leaderboards to promote user onboarding and data solidarity
+- Personal health goals management
+- Integration with existing health applications like Selfcare, Zipster, and Bibopp

+The components described in this document form the foundation for these future features, with a focus on creating and managing the welldata container structure in the user's SOLID Pod.

 ## Table of Contents